 How to Treat Bacterial Leaf Spot

-In addition to the previous tips on preventing spread of the disease, you can use a copper fungicide on crops.
+In addition to the previous tips on preventing the spread of the disease, you can use a copper fungicide on crops.
 This has limited management use unless it is applied early in the disease cycle.

 On ornamental plants, remove the affected leaves at the first sign to prevent the bacteria from jumping onto adjacent leaves.
-Some of the most common hosts are lettuce, beets, eggplant, peppers and large leaved ornamental plants, such as philodendrons.
+Some of the most common hosts are lettuce, beets, eggplant, peppers, and large leaved ornamental plants, such as philodendrons.